Billingegroup/cookiecutter/README.md

 4. Double check that no bug-fix etc. pull-requests are waiting to be merged.
 May as well get them merged before doing this.
 Check with Simon if not sure.
 5. Before running the cookiecutter, we want to run `black` and `flake8` on the top level directory.
 Create a new branch and call it `black`.
 Preferrably, do not initialize pre-commit.
 6. Edit the `pyproject.toml` so the section `[tools.black]` is consistent with `pyproject.toml` in `{{ cookiecutter.repo_name }}`.
-7. Activate and env that contains black and from the run `black src` (note: some of the older packages do not have an `src` directory, so you may have to run black on a different directory).
+7. Activate an env that contains black and run `black src` (note: some of the older packages do not have an `src` directory, so you may have to run black on a different directory).
 8. If it runs successfully and makes changes, commit the changes (if your pre-commit is activated you can override it with `-n` to make these commits).
 9. Let's run black on everything else.
 Run `black .` and commit any edits that are made.
 10. Now, edit the `.flake8` file so it's consistent with `.flake8` in `{{ cookiecutter.repo_name }}`.